| FTH(1) | General Commands Manual | FTH(1) |

 Or with standout and bold mode, see gl_prompt_style(3) and Tecla Variables below for *promptstyle*:

-10 history entries can be listed with M-10^Xh
+10 history entries can be listed with M-10^Xh.
+The

 Forth dictionary has more than one entry starting with characters before the